 Christians are not to quarrel over opinions about food (Romans 14:1).
 The apostle Paul taught about food, “One person has faith that he may eat all things, but he who is weak eats vegetables only.
 The one who eats is not to regard with contempt the one who does not eat, and the one who does not eat is not to judge the one who eats, for God has accepted him” (Romans 14:2–3; cf. Colossians 2:16).
-While many may have eaten only vegetables to avoid any meat offered to false gods, Christians can eat meat with a good conscience (cf. 1 Corinthians 8:6–8; 10:25–31).
+While many believers may have eaten only vegetables to avoid any meat offered to false gods, Christians can eat meat with a good conscience (cf. 1 Corinthians 8:6–8; 10:25–31).

 Christians must respect the conscience of one another.
 Paul instructed, “Therefore let us not judge one another anymore, but rather determine this — not to put an obstacle or a stumbling block in a brother’s way.
 I know and am convinced in the Lord Jesus that nothing is unclean in itself; but to him who thinks anything to be unclean, to him it is unclean” (Romans 14:13–14).
-Furthermore, Christians should not grieve other believers by what one eats so as to destroy that person’s faith (14:15).
+Furthermore, Christians should not grieve other believers by what they eat so as to destroy that the faith of others (14:15).
 “For the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit” (14:17).
 The faithful must strive for peace and to build each other up (14:19).
 Each must follow one’s conscience as it is written, “But he who doubts is condemned if he eats, because his eating is not from faith; and whatever is not from faith is sin” (14:23).
-The disciple of Christ should eat by faith in God with good conscience of what God has created to be received (1 Timothy 4:1–5).
+The disciple of Christ should eat by faith with good conscience of what God has created to be received (1 Timothy 4:1–5).

 What Christians Must Not Eat